glovity/glovity.github.io/index.md

 ## Imitation Learning

-**Adaptive Page Flipping**: The system successfully handles variable page thicknesses and positions, demonstrating robust adaptation to changing contact conditions.
+**Adaptive Page Flipping**: By integrating wrench data, the policy can learn to inference the next action based on the contact force and realize page turning at different heights.

-**Force-Aware Handovers**: Integration of wrench signals enables smooth object transfers between human and robot, with appropriate force modulation throughout the interaction.
+**Force-Aware Handovers**: Integration of wrench data enables smooth object transfers between human and robot, with appropriate force modulation throughout the interaction.

 <div class="columns is-centered has-text-centered">
     <div class="column is-half">